Rodent Detection Monitoring

 Figure 20 Rodent Detection Dog Examples

-Traps have the major advantages over the other technique of both killing the survivor and providing a body which can then be examined for species, age, sex and breeding status i.e. a female that has bred is of far more concern than a lone male.
+Traps have the major advantages over the other techniques of both killing the survivor and providing a body which can then be examined for species, age, sex and breeding status i.e. a female that has bred is of far more concern than a lone male.
 However they have several disadvantages:

 - They are labour intensive, both to set up and to monitor – NB every trap has to be set with care as each one needs to be considered as THE trap that will catch the rodent.